OUCMachineLearning/OUCML/Regularization/Cutout-master/README.md

 # Cutout

 This repository contains the code for the paper [Improved Regularization of Convolutional Neural Networks with Cutout](https://arxiv.org/abs/1708.04552).

-This file is from repoository [Cutout] (https://github.com/uoguelph-mlrg/Cutout).
+The file is from repoository [Cutout] (https://github.com/uoguelph-mlrg/Cutout).

 ## Introduction